novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Instead, as if finding a compromise, Kim Ah-young asked Lee Hyun-woo,

-“Is there anyone else who wants to ride in first class?
-Our secretary wants to swap seats too.”
+"Is there anyone else interested in flying first class?
+Our secretary is also looking to switch seats."

 “Well…”